jbw/app-config-ts/README.md

-# Welcome to `app.config.ts`!
+# Welcome to `app-config-ts`!

 Typed configuration for your applications how you want it when you want it.

-* Type your configuration with `class`, `interface` and `type` to provide typed access to your configuration files.
+- Type your configuration with `class`, `interface` and `type` to provide typed access to your configuration files.
-* Slice and dice a configuration file into many types depending on the scenario and usage in your app.
+- Slice and dice a configuration file into many types depending on the scenario and usage in your app.
-* Override configuration with environment variables by convention.
+- Override configuration with environment variables by convention.
-* Add multiple configuration files (e.g. `config.dev.json`, `condfig.prod.json`) which override values by layering (order matters!)
+- Add multiple configuration files (e.g. `config.dev.json`, `condfig.prod.json`) which override values by layering (order matters!)

 ### Setup